Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson2.md

 ## Initial Exercise (15 min)

-- Funny comic
-- Prime the Pump (e.g. think and jot, think pair share, etc)
-- Productivity Tip/Tool
-- Review of current event (e.g. tech news relevant to your track/topic)
-- Quiz on homework or topic(s) of past class
-- Concept Test
+### In Pairs

+Discuss...

+1. What you learned about the impact of tuples on extending and maintaining code.

+2. These concepts that you researched after the previous class:
+- Inversion of Control (IoC)
+- Tight Coupling...and the benefits of decoupling
+- The Singleton Plus design pattern

+**TIP:** *Feel free to look back at the previous lesson plan and/or to use Internet sources to jog your memory here...*

 ## Overview/TT I (20 min)

-### The Factory Patterns
+### The Factory Method Pattern

 #### Problems Addressed
 How do you create objects without needing to specify the exact class of the object to be created?